Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Introduction

-To highlight the role of intrinsic geometry and frictional contact on the mechanics of a thin structure, we propose the investigation of the simplest possible system, an elastic arch on a rigid, flat frictional surface; see Fig. ~\ref{Fig1}.
-Such a uniformly curved elastic strip can act as a leaf spring~\cite{frisch1962flexible}, exhibiting an intriguing mechanical response that is highly dependent on its configuration.
-In addition to its geometry-dominated nature, the arch can exhibit a rich variety of force responses against the indentation at its center when the friction acts to resist the tangential motion (i.e., slipping) of the two ends on the surface.
+To highlight the role of the intrinsic geometry and frictional contact in the mechanics of a thin structure, we propose an investigation of the simplest possible system: an elastic arch on a rigid, flat frictional surface (see Fig.~\ref{Fig1}).
+Such a uniformly curved elastic strip can act as a leaf spring~\cite{frisch1962flexible} and exhibit an intriguing mechanical response that is highly dependent on its configuration.
+In addition to its geometry-dominated nature, the arch can exhibit a rich variety of force responses against indentation at its center when friction acts to resist the tangential motion (i.e., slipping) of the two ends on the surface.

-Most of the literature on the planar elastica problem has focused on solving the nonlinear boundary value problem either analytically or numerically to address its large deformation behaviors.
-In this approach, we must deal with transcendental equations involving elliptical integrals~\cite{frisch1962flexible,nordgren1966finite, benson1981deformation}.
-As there are generally multiple solutions to these nonlinear equations, we must also identify which solution is the energy minimizer~\cite{patricio1998elastica}.
-A uniform intrinsic curvature is equivalent to a premoment applied externally to an intrinsically straight elastica, making it difficult to find such a physical solution analytically~\cite{frisch1962flexible}.
-Instead of employing a rigorous but implicit analytical approach that relies heavily on elliptic functions, we opt for a linear relationship between force and displacement in the curved elastica by focusing on a small amplitude deflection regime~\cite{conway1956nonlinear, Benson1982, timoshenko2009theory}.
-For example, the linear mechanical response of a curved elastic beam was previously examined to elucidate the climbing mechanism of gecko setae~\cite{yamaguchi2009microscopic,zhao2009role}.
+Most studies on the planar elastica problem have focused on solving the nonlinear boundary value problem, either analytically or numerically, to address its large deformation behaviors.
+In this approach, transcendental equations involving elliptical integrals must be addressed~\cite{frisch1962flexible,nordgren1966finite, benson1981deformation}.
+As there are generally multiple solutions to these nonlinear equations, we must also identify which solution is an energy minimizer~\cite{patricio1998elastica}.
+A uniform intrinsic curvature is equivalent to a pre-moment applied externally to an intrinsically straight elastica, which makes it difficult to find such a physical solution analytically~\cite{frisch1962flexible}.
+Instead of employing a rigorous but implicit analytical approach that relies heavily on elliptic functions, we opt for a linear relationship between the force and displacement in a curved elastica by focusing on a small-amplitude deflection regime~\cite{conway1956nonlinear, Benson1982, timoshenko2009theory}.
+For example, the linear mechanical response of a curved elastic beam has been examined previously to elucidate the climbing mechanism of gecko setae~\cite{yamaguchi2009microscopic,zhao2009role}.

-In this study, we consider the indentation of an elastic arch placed on a friction substrate [Fig. ~\ref{Fig1} (a)].
-We generalize the aforementioned small deflection theory to an intrinsically curved elastic strip within the framework of the planar elastica theory.
-The predictions of our analytical theory are corroborated by systematic numerical simulations.
+In this study, we consider the indentation of an elastic arch placed on a friction substrate [Figs.~\ref{Fig1} (a)].
+We generalize the aforementioned small-deflection theory to an intrinsically curved elastic strip within the framework of the planar elastica theory.
+The predictions of our analytical theory are corroborated using systematic numerical simulations.